rdtauche/noteTaker/readme.md

 1. JQuery: https://code.jquery.com/jquery-3.5.1.min.js
 2. CU Professors gave us a lot of starter code
 3. Used ChatGPT Copilot for some help (although i still couldnt get it to work yet)
+4. used in class working session to help fix my issues from initial submission

 ## License